jacobquirke/100-days-of-code/log.md

 **Today's Progress** Built a fullscreen JavaScript overlay which I will incorporate into my new website for all pages using alongside PHP.

 **Thoughts** Getting used to more complex ideas and useful concepts that can be put on websites.

+### Day 46: 18 November 2019: Monday

+**Today's Progress** Website rebuild.
+Lots to work on and trying to create page transitions.

+**Thoughts** Quite frustrating debugging everything and making changings to make it look more professional.

+### Day 47: 19 November 2019: Tuesday

+**Today's Progress** More work on page transitions - difficult to make it look good and I may have broken the entire site.
+Back to the drawing board.

+**Thoughts** More frustration but definitely learning a lot about how to construct websites from the ground up.

+### Day 48: 20 November 2019: Wednesday

+**Today's Progress** Day 3 of page transitions - really want to be able to get it down myself rather than aimlessly copying things.
+It's better to learn than to build at this point.

+**Thoughts** Just have to keep at it until I know exactly what I'm doing and why.

+### Day 49: 21 November 2019: Thursday

+**Today's Progress** Almost ready to complete my website until I realise I still have LOTS to do and more debugging with every change I make.

+**Thoughts** It's like a Hydra but I have come a long way over the past 50 days.

+### Day 50: 22 November 2019: Friday

+**Today's Progress** Debugging city!
+Somehow I made my site into a bombsite - back to where I started ahaha!

+**Thoughts** Half way through and plenty more to learn.

+### Day 51: 23 November 2019: Saturday

+**Today's Progress** Practicing JavaScript with some basic popups.
+Good to keep up the basics!

+**Thoughts** Feeling stronger and stronger with JS everyday.
+Need to become an expert.

+### Day 52: 24 November 2019: Sunday

+**Today's Progress**

+**Thoughts**